ocamllabs/vscode-ocaml-platform/README.md

 ### Download a pre-built extension installer from GitHub Actions artifacts

-- Select a build you want to try from the Actions tab.
+- Select a build you want to try from the Actions tab

   - <https://github.com/ocamllabs/vscode-ocaml-platform/actions>

-- Download the artifact for your platform in your preferred way.
+- Download the artifact for your platform in your preferred way

 - Unzip the downloaded file